ECMWFCode4Earth/ML-BEES/ML-BEES-eval/README.md

 # ML-BEES Evaluation Readme
-This directory contains all scripts used in the evaluation of the ECLand emulators.
+This directory contains all scripts used in the evaluation of the machine learning emulators for ECLand model.

 ## Configuration
 For many scripts, it is important to set up the *config.yaml* first.